 Corporate and Store Changes

 At the corporate level, there have been changes since the acquisition as well.
 The biggest change was the centralization of operations at the Austin, TX headquarters.
 The main piece here was centralized buying and moving from a regional to national strategy.
-This meant cutting ties with small regional suppliers in favor of national suppliers and larger contracts.
-However, with more consumer focus on organics, these small suppliers have other options at larger chains now.

 Amazon has also imposed merchandising fees for suppliers in its stores for items that are on sale.
 On a rotating basis, Amazon offers a 10 percent Prime discount on select products.
 Whole Foods is now charging that 10 percent discount back to the vendor.